The following organisations and websites offer general safety guidance on the topic of health and safety.

 B13 For further information on Asbestos essentials and non-licensed work with asbestos visit the HSE website.

-B13 The HSE has developed a web app aimed at helping to protect you and your workers from asbestos exposure.
+B13 The HSE has developed Managing my asbestos, a material and priority scoring tool, available on the HSE website and aimed at helping to protect you and your workers from asbestos exposure.

 B15 For further information on the noise exposure calculator and ready reckoners visit the HSE website.